paws of wisdom reactivity starter bundle

 The first thing you want to do (just like most issues when it comes to dogs) is rule out pain and discomfort.
 If your dog suddenly refuses to walk, it could be a sign of a deeper issue they may be struggling with.

-Your dog could potentially be struggling with pain issues such as joint issues, cuts and grazes, and too long nails (long nails can cause a lot of discomfort).
+Your dog could potentially be struggling with pain issues such as joint issues, cuts and grazes, or even too long nails (long nails can cause a lot of discomfort).

 When feeling pain or discomfort, a dog will want nothing more than space and to be somewhere they feel safe, which could even lead to unpredictable and possibly even reactive behaviour.

-A good rule of thumb is to always check with the vet when there is a sudden change in their regular routine or if things are consistent.
+A good rule of thumb is to always check with the vet when there is a sudden change in their regular routine or if things are persistent.

 #2 - Home Is Where The Heart Is